 (c) In considering whether a person had proper justification for forming the opinion declared to by him in a declaration of solvency, the Court, having cognisance of the matter, may call or receive evidence on oath to prove that such justification did in fact exist within the knowledge of such person.

-(4) A winding-up in the case of which a declaration has been made and filed in accordance with this section is in this Act referred to as “a members’ voluntary winding-up”, and a winding-up in the case of which a declaration has not been made and filed as aforesaid, is in this Act referred to as a “creditors’ voluntary winding-up”.
+(4) A winding-up in the case of which a declaration has been made and filed in accordance with this section is in this Act referred to as a members’ voluntary winding-up, and a winding-up in the case of which a declaration has not been made and filed as aforesaid, is in this Act referred to as a creditors’ voluntary winding-up.

 [Section 236 amended by No. 113 of 1965 s.
 8(1).]